Laid-Back Camp

 Laid-Back Camp (ゆるキャン△, Yurukyan), also known in Japan as Yuru Camp, is a Japanese manga series written and illustrated by Afro.
 Set in and around Yamanashi, Japan, the series chronicles the adventures of Rin Shima, Nadeshiko Kagamihara, and their friends as they travel to various campsites across the country.

 The manga was first serialized in Houbunsha's Manga Time Kirara Forward magazine from July 2015 to February 2019 until it was transferred to the publisher website and app for manga called Comic Fuz.
 It has been collected in eighteen tankōbon volumes.
 The manga is licensed in North America by Yen Press.

 An anime television series adaptation by C-Station, aired on AT-X from January to March 2018.
 A short anime spin-off, titled Room Camp, aired from January to March 2020.
 A live action drama series aired in Japan from January to March 2020, and a second drama season aired from April to June 2021.
 A second anime season aired from January to April 2021, and an anime film premiered on July 1, 2022.
 A virtual reality video game based on the series was released in March 2021, and a visual novel developed by MAGES was released in November 2021.
 A third anime season aired from April to June 2024.
-In November 2024 a fourth season was announced to be in-production.
+A fourth season is set to premiere in 2027.